 You can open a window displaying information about an item's loudness measurement by running an action to Calculate loudness of selected items via dry run render (optionally including take and track FX).
-For more information about loudness analysis see the JS Analysis Loudness Meter.
-For more about the Actions List see Chapter 15.
+For more about loudness analysis see the JS Analysis Loudness Meter, and for the Actions List see Chapter 15.